lorrehuggan/hugg-burger/README.md

 ## HuggBurger

-A fast food web app for a modern and vibrant food company.
+A landing site for a fast food restaurant.

+Tools used:
+React,
+Sass,
+Framer Motion,